cryohydromettools/clearskyalgorithm/README.md

 # Introduction

-Clearskytool is a tool in Matlab to select clear sky conditions from UV irradiance surface at 340 nm measured intervals of one minute.
+Clearskytool is a tool in Matlab to select clear sky conditions from UV irradiance surface at 340 nm measured intervals of one-minute.
 We describe two methods to identify clear sky days.

 ***1***. **Wavelet transform method**

 The algorithm detects the spectral signatures of the clouds and the magnitude of the noise in the daily.
-Wavelet method is based on the decomposition of the UV irradiance measured at 340 nm with 1 minute interval.
+Wavelet method is based on the decomposition of the UV irradiance measured at 340 nm with one-minute interval.
 This method is based a similar approach to Djafer et al. (2017).
-The decision if we have or not a clear day is taken from the decomposition analysis considering some criterios.
+The decision if we have or not a clear sky day is taken from the decomposition analysis considering some criterios.
 Firstly, a Gaussian adjustment curve is generated from the UV irradiance data for each measurement day.
 In our case, e.g., as a condition for a day to be selected as a clear sky condition, it is required that the determination coefficient (rsquare_in) be